 Mindfulness Based Stress Reduction (MBSR)

-WHC will be offering our fall 8-week MBSR course starting September 21st, Tuesdays, 5:30-7:45.
+WHC will be offering our spring 8-week MBSR course starting February 7th, Mondays, 5:30-7:45.
 This course is being offered via zoom.
 Our last course we offered was via zoom and was quite successful.
 It was probably one of the best courses we had.
 Being in the comfort of your own home and doing the class seemed to bring a depth to the practices that we hadn’t experienced before.
 I encourage you to consider this venue while we are offering it.

 I have been teaching this course twice a year since 2016 and received my certification for teaching this in 2020.
 This mindfulness course is a practice course.
 I like to tell people it isn’t a fluff class.
 It is a class that is geared towards not only teaching you mindfulness practice but integrating it into your life.
 With the eight-week course comes daily practice assignments that help you develop the “habit” of bringing mindfulness into your life.
 And because mindfulness changes your brain, it also changes your life.